martinclsn/env/README.md

 # Hybrid
 This is a set of scripts to set up a new project for developing hybrid apps.
 It is opinionated towards certain tools.
-Some of the choices are motivated below.

 ## Prerequisites
 - Mac OS X